Port Chester, New York: Board of trustees

-Stuart Rabin serves as village manager for Port Chester.
+Stuart L. Rabin serves as village manager.

 Local elections in Port Chester occur in March.
 As part of a 2009 U.S. Justice Department consent decree, Port Chester employed cumulative voting for trustee positions.
-The decree expired in 2016 and after exploring voting options for elections scheduled for March 2019, it adopted cumulative voting in its charter by popular referendum in October 2018.
+The decree expired in 2016, and after exploring voting options for elections scheduled for March 2019, Port Chester adopted cumulative voting in its charter by popular referendum in 2018.
 The mayor continues to be elected at large.

 Voting

 To enforce the Voting Rights Act of 1965, the United States Department of Justice brought a lawsuit in 2006 to compel the village government to change from an allegedly racially discriminatory at-large electoral system to one that was district-based.
-This lawsuit would halt the scheduled March 2007 elections until the village develops an acceptable plan.
-In its December 15, 2006 complaint the Justice Department alleged that, "the current at-large system for electing members of the Port Chester Board of Trustees results in Hispanic citizens having less opportunity than white citizens to participate in the political process and to elect candidates of their choice to the Port Chester Board of Trustees."
-(United States v.
-Village of Port Chester 6 Civil 15173) Local Latino activist Cesar Ruiz, NYS Assemblyman Peter Rivera and Angelo Falcón, President of the National Institute for Latino Policy held a news conference on Martin Luther King Jr.'s birthday (January 15, 2007) to display support for the Justice Department's lawsuit and the need to reform the village's electoral system.
+This lawsuit would halt the March 2007 elections until the village developed an acceptable plan.
+In its December 15, 2006, complaint the Justice Department wrote, "the current at-large system for electing members of the Port Chester Board of Trustees results in Hispanic citizens having less opportunity than white citizens to participate in the political process and to elect candidates of their choice to the Port Chester Board of Trustees."
+Local Latino activist Cesar Ruiz, State Assemblyman Peter Rivera, and National Institute for Latino Policy President Angelo Falcón held a news conference on Martin Luther King Jr.'s birthday (January 15, 2007) to display support for the Justice Department's lawsuit and the need to reform the village's electoral system.

-The Village Board of Trustees passed a resolution on December 4, 2006, expressing its disagreement with the U.S. Department of Justice's decision that the village must reform its election system, claiming that the problem was not discrimination but rather "apathy" in the Hispanic community.
+The village board of trustees passed a resolution on December 4, 2006, expressing its disagreement with the Department of Justice's decision that the village must reform its election system, claiming that the problem was not discrimination but rather "apathy" in the Hispanic community.
 Federal authorities believed that the village's "at large" voting system denied Hispanics representation on the board of trustees and the board of education.
 According to Reuters, "All voters in town elect each board member, whereas dividing the town into six electoral districts would give Hispanics a majority in at least one of them because they are largely concentrated in one area of town, the suit said."
-Although Latinos make up a significant portion of Port Chester's population, no Latinos had ever been elected to their Board of Trustees or local school board.
+Although Latinos make up a significant portion of Port Chester's population, none had ever been elected to the board of trustees or school board.

-On March 2, 2007, federal court judge Stephen C. Robinson ruled in favor of the U.S. Department of Justice and placed an injunction on the March trustee elections scheduled to take place.
-This ruling did not affect the mayoral election, but it was expected to result in Port Chester being broken down into election districts.
+On March 2, 2007, federal court judge Stephen C. Robinson ruled in favor of the Department of Justice and placed an injunction on the upcoming trustee elections.
+This ruling did not affect the mayoral election, but was expected to result in Port Chester being broken into election districts.
 Instead, village officials came up with an alternative plan to address the problem by using cumulative voting.
-This plan was approved by the federal judge on November 6, 2009.
+Robinson approved this plan on November 6, 2009.